IowaScaledEngineering/ise-docs/docs/SimpleSig/introduction.md

 ## The Components of An MSS System

-Honestly, the worst part of explaining MSS to newcomers is getting the terminology down.
+The worst part of explaining MSS to newcomers is getting the terminology down.
 It makes sense if you're either building it or really thinking about how it works electrically, but from a newcomer's standpoint, it's somewhat confusing.
 Once you get the general terms down it starts to make sense.

 ### Cascades